TABLE OF CONTENTS

 (3) Medical Referrals.
 DEEOIC uses the services of a contractor to assist in obtaining medical opinions on a range of issues including causation, impairment, wage-loss, etc. The contractor is also responsible for the scheduling of second opinion medical examinations.
 Within each DO, a designated District Medical Scheduler is responsible for coordinating case referrals with the contractor.

 (4) Mail and File.
-Personnel in this area open, sort and place mail, compile case files, retire case records according to established schedules, and transfer case files in and out of the DO.
+Contract personnel in this area open, sort and place mail, compile case files, retire case records according to established schedules, image case files and documents, and transfer case files in and out of the DO.
+The Central Mail Room (CMR) is the central location for incoming mail.
+The contract staff is responsible for opening mail, prepping the mail for scanning, scanning the mail, and assigning the digital image of the mail to the proper case in the OWCP Imaging System (OIS).

 (5) Contact and Technical Assistance.
 Customer Service Representatives are responsible for answering phones, referring calls within the DO and responding to general inquiries.
 Technical assistants are responsible for providing technical guidance and assistance to DO personnel and maintaining liaison with organizations outside the DO.